Glossary¶

 Main controller board¶

-The main controller board can be powered by a microcontroller or a microprocessor.
+The main controller board or host is a physical device powered by a microcontroller or a microprocessor.
 It runs the application based on PDLS.

-It is connected to the extension board through GPIOs and the SPI and I²C bus.
+It is connected to the extension board through GPIOs and the SPI and I²C buses.

 A dedicated header file provides the list of the pre-configured main controller boards.